livegnik/2way-design/2WAY High-Level Design.md

 Upon receiving this JSON document, the Message Manager retrieves the relevant nodes from the Graph Manager and queries data from the database based on the specified parameters.
 The queried data is then returned to the frontend for user interaction.

-To query down-voted objects, the JSON document would specify a vote value of -1.
-This allows users to retrieve objects that have been marked as less relevant or disapproved, providing a comprehensive view of all data regardless of its popularity.
-Below is an example of a JSON document for querying down-voted objects:
+If a user wishes to query down-voted objects, they can specify the vote parameter accordingly.
+Here's an example of a JSON document for querying down-voted objects:

 ```json
 {